 Gas – There are no gas stations in the national park so be sure to fill up your car before making the journey to the summit.
 The last stop for gas before you get to the national park is at the Texaco in the town of Pukalani.

-Where to watch the sunset – While the very top of the summit is the most popular sunset viewing location, you can also climb to the top of the hill near the visitor centre for an equally great view and even less people.
+Where to watch the sunset – While the very top of the summit is the most popular sunset viewing location, you can also climb to the top of the hill near the visitor center for an equally great view and even less people.

 Why You Should Choose a Sunset on Haleakala Over Sunrise